 Today, who doesn’t want to attend the University of Harvard?
 Likely no one.
 However, you need to get admitted in order to attend.
 The Harvard University acceptance rate is one of the most significant statistics that you ought to be aware of.
-Find out about famous alumni at Harvard University, too.
+Find out about the famous alumni at Harvard University, also.

 Harvard University, based in Cambridge, Massachusetts, is a private research university.
 Founded in 1636, the university is the United States’ oldest institution of higher education, and its name has since become synonymous with one of the world’s most prestigious universities.